freeflowuniverse/crystallib/crystallib/core/actorgenerator/readme.md

 - on factory
    - actions_process
-         - process 3script through path or text (params)
+         - process heroscript through path or text (params)
    - action_process
          - take 1 action as input
    - ${rootobjectname}_export
-         - export all known objects as 3script in chosen dir
+         - export all known objects as heroscript in chosen dir
-         - name of 3script would be ${rootobjectname}_define.md
+         - name of heroscript would be ${rootobjectname}_define.md
    - ${rootobjectname}_get(oid)
        - returns rootobject as copy
    - ${rootobjectname}_list()!